blvk3at/CobraGuard/README.md

 ### pip install scapy

-After installing Scapy, you can download GuardNet and run it directly.
+After installing Scapy, you can download and run it directly.

 ## Usage
 To start CobraGuard, simply navigate to its directory and run the script: